-Do you wish you had learned to play the piano when you were a kid?
-Wish no more!
-It’s not too late!
-This course helps students decipher music notation, play a scale, perform a piece of music, play duets, find out about musical forms and keys, read a jazz chart, and play ensemble music with fellow students.
-Start on a path that leads to Bach, Mozart, Chopin, Ellington, Bill Evans and beyond.
+If you’ve ever wanted to play the piano, now is your chance!
+Sign up for Piano 1 and you’ll learn to how to understand musical notation, how to play a scale, perform a piece of music, play duets, discover what musical forms and keys are all about, read a jazz chart and play ensemble music with fellow students.
 No experience necessary.
-We encourage concurrent enrollment in the Introduction to Music Theory course.
+Concurrent enrollment in the Introduction to Music Theory course is suggested.
 Required texts: Mastering Piano Method 1A, Mastering Theory 1A, Janet Vogt (available at the CJC Bookstore).

 Saturdays 10 – 11:30 am

-Do you wish you had learned to play the piano when you were a kid?
-Wish no more!
-It’s not too late!
-This course helps students decipher music notation, play a scale, perform a piece of music, play duets, find out about musical forms and keys, read a jazz chart, and play ensemble music with fellow students.
-Start on a path that leads to Bach, Mozart, Chopin, Ellington, Bill Evans and beyond.
+If you’ve ever wanted to play the piano, now is your chance!
+Sign up for Piano I and you’ll learn to how to understand musical notation, how to play a scale, perform a piece of music, play duets, discover what musical forms and keys are all about, read a jazz chart and play ensemble music with fellow students.
 No experience necessary.
 We encourage concurrent enrollment in the Introduction to Music Theory course.

 COURSE PREREQUISITES: None.

 Students earn all notes on piano, read notes in 2 clefs and cover the following topics: Scales, triads, intervals, terminology for theory; Circle (or cycle) of 5ths; keys – understanding key signatures – major & minor; transposing; chord progressions and functional harmonic relations; rhythm — understanding time signatures and basic rhythms; writing music on staff; ensemble playing; playing in recital; learning symbols of jazz chart; ear training.